 Work on Etherea²

 But it does not stop there, the size of the universe is just one of the many challenges that Etherea² solves.
 It can also render a 1cm ant very close to the camera, at the same time that it renders a 13000km wide planet immediately behind it, plus another planet a million kilometers behind both, without starting a z-buffer fight.
 Plus you can leave something here on this planet, fly to a different star system light-years away, explore another planet, then come back to the first and find the same object at the same exact place, without any interruptions or loading screens.
-Also you don’t need a super computer for that, in fact you could be doing that using your Android phone — yes, at a reduced resolution and quality compared to the desktop version, but it does run on mobiles.
+Also you don’t need a super computer for that, in fact you could be doing that using your Android phone — yes, at a reduced resolution and quality compared to the desktop version, but it does run on high-end mobiles (S6 level and above).

 Just to remember, here is a reference video from the first ever Etherea¹.
 This old 64kb techdemo was available for download in 2010-2011, and was entirely done in C++ and OpenGL: